 Stone Applications for Lebanon High School: Design Assist, Construction Assist

-Advanced Architectural Stone (AAS) has a very well developed methodology to support design process with detailed review of drawings.
+Advanced Architectural Stone (AAS) has a very well developed methodology to support the design process with a detailed review of drawings.
 The team actively collaborates with the contractor and architect for the project to define connection details for hanging the stone pieces.

 The manufacturing schedule for the stone pieces was synchronized with the different phases of the school building, further simplifying the construction planning process.

 Lebanon High School